Caminito del Rey Walk – 2023 Update on What you need to Know

 Getting to the Caminito del Rey is easy, there are a number of different options to consider.

-Car – A scenic drive through the Malaga countryside to El Chorro, depending on your start should take less than 1.5 hours.
+Car – A pleasant drive through the Malaga countryside to El Chorro, depending on your start point, it should take less than 1.5 hours.

-Bus + ticket – By far the most stress free way to get to the Camino is to book a guided bus transfer with your entrance ticket to the walk included.
-This way someone else can take the hassle out of the planning, all you have to do is turn up at the meeting point at the agreed time to be picked up and taken there.
+Bus + ticket – By far the most stress free way to get to the Camino is to book a guided bus transfer with your entrance ticket to the walk included, this way someone else can take the hassle out of the planning.
+All you have to do is turn up at the meeting point at the agreed pick-up time.

 Tourists and locals have been coming to the area around the Caminito for years, especially in summer time when the turquoise reservoirs offer much needed respite from the hot sun.
-There are also water sports including a giant inflatable water park on the lake from June to September.
+There are some great water sports including a giant inflatable water park on the lake from June to September.

 There are plenty quaint little campsites, b&b’s and guest houses in the area known as the Guadalhorce valley.
 The landscape is unique, breathtaking in fact and its all just so peaceful and calm.